orbitalquark/textadept/doc/06_AdeptEditing.md

 Being a programmer's editor, Textadept excels at editing source code.
 It understands the syntax and structure of more than 80 different programming languages and recognizes hundreds of file types.
 Textadept uses this knowledge to make viewing and editing code faster and easier.
+It can also compile and run simple source files.

 ### Lexers